COVID-19 vaccination clinical information

 All immunisation providers should notify any serious or unexpected AEFI, or any AEFI which resulted in healthcare attendance to SA Health.
 Members of the public are also able to report.

-Doctors are required to:
+Health professionals are required to:

 Be alert for any persistent, unexpected or severe AEFI, related to any vaccine.